WeVidyaNow/news/about/index.md

 With the release of platoons in Battlefield 4 the platoon was recreated, this time for Mumble regulars instead.

 Neo BFG somehow has confused the platoon and its members for a rogue group that has "taken over" the Mumble server.
 This is not the case, this has never been the case.
-Though it is fun to let applications from Neo BFG members sit in the application queue for weeks and months.
+It is still the same group that formed the original platoon in Battlefield 3. **Yes, they are that Neo.**

+Whether or not they truly believed this is unknown, however, it is still just as hilarious.

 # Reality of the Situation